 Apprentice Electricians seem to require a rather large skill set.
 Lucky workers who know Industrial can expect a significant pay bump, scoring salaries 23 percent above average.
 Conduit Bending and Controls are also correlated to pay that is above average, with increases between 19 percent and 23 percent.
 Skills that are correlated to lower pay, on the other hand, include ELECTRICAL, pipe bending, and Electrician.
 Those educated in Commercial tend to be well versed in Residential and Blueprints.

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Apprentice Electricians with more experience do not necessarily bring home bigger paychecks.
-In fact, experience in this field tends to impact compensation minimally.
-Survey participants with less than five years' experience pocket $30K on average, but those with five to 10 years of experience enjoy a much bigger median of $37K.
-Apprentice Electricians bring in $37K after working for 10 to 20 years.
+Experience does not seem to be a strong driver of pay increase in this role.
+Salaries for the relatively untried average out to around $30K, but survey participants with five to 10 years of experience earn a significantly higher median of $37K.
+For Apprentice Electricians, 10 to 20 years of experience on the job amounts to an average salary of $38K.
 As Apprentice Electricians reach more than two decades on the job, compensation remains commensurate with experience; the average pay in this group is $40K.

 Pay Difference by Location

 Home to some of the best pay for Apprentice Electricians, Seattle offers exceptional salaries, 21 percent above the national average.
 Apprentice Electricians can also look forward to large paychecks in cities like Boston (+13 percent), Austin (+11 percent), Denver (+7 percent), and Los Angeles (+6 percent).
 The smallest paychecks in the market, 12 percent south of the national average, can be found in San Antonio.
 A couple other locations with smaller-than-average paychecks include Oklahoma City and Atlanta (7 percent lower).

 Related Job Salaries